 Information Technology (M.S.)

-The Master of Science in Information Technology (MS IT) program prepares students for a professional IT or computing-related career and for advanced studies in a computing discipline.
-Designed for people with a strong interest in computing technology as well as working IT professionals, the program gives students the flexibility to enroll full- or part-time.
+The MS IT program is a professional graduate program in the applied and fast-changing field of Information Technology. the program prepares students for a professional IT or computing-related career and for advanced studies in a computing discipline.
+Offered at the University's urban campus in Manchester, a city that embraces cultural diversity, the program welcomes students from all over the word.
+With classes scheduled during the day and in the evening in fall, spring, and summer terms, the program gives students the flexibility to enroll full- or part-time.
 For diligent undergraduate students, this program is also available as an Accelerated Master’s Program.

 The M.S.
-IT program has two options: thesis and project.
+IT program is 33 credits and has two options for completion:

 |COMP 805||Web Application Development||3|